FreeRADIUS/freeradius-server/scripts/docker/README.md

 ## `freeradius/freeradius-server:<version>`

-The de facto image which should be used unless you know you need another image.
+The de-facto image which should be used unless you know you need another image.
 It is based on
 [Ubuntu Linux](https://hub.docker.com/_/ubuntu/) Docker images.